xrisk/Loquitor/README.md

 A command is given to the bot by prepending a chat message with `>>`.
 Those commands are as follows:

 * `define QUERY`: Searches wiktionary.org for the meaning of a word or phrase.
+* `greet USER1 [USER2] [USER3] ...`: For each user given, greet that user (no @ is needed when giving the names.)
 * `help [CMD]`: Gives help on all commands that implement help (probably everything).
 If the name of a command is passed to `help` (without `>>`), it gives help on only that command.
+* `pause TIME`: Pause for the specified amount of time.
+When the bot is paused, it may respond to messages already posted, but it will not listen for more messages until the time runs out.
+Only room owners can run this command.
 * `search QUERY`: Gives a list of ten search results from bing.com.
 Because of the limitations of chat formatting, the results are given like this:

 >   \> Speedtest.net - Official Site, (https://speedtest.net)